 Founders and Directors: Charlie and Karen Oglesby

-Karen is a graduate of Gustavus Adolphus College (Bachelor of Arts in Religion).
-She remains active as a Class Officer and gave input as a member of the Task Force for Global and Multicultural Initiatives.
-She also serves on the Board of Directors for Faith Victory Association – Rwanda (www.faith-victory.org) and Prepare Ministries (www.prepareministries.com).
-Charlie graduated from the University of Minnesota (Bachelor of Arts in Geography).
+Karen is a graduate of Gustavus Adolphus College (BA in Religion).
+She serves on the Board of Directors for Faith Victory Association – Rwanda (www.faith-victory.org) and Prepare Ministries (www.prepareministries.com).
+Charlie graduated from the University of Minnesota (BA in Geography).

-Charlie and Karen have three daughters (a three year old and infant twins) and enjoy spending time outdoors, eating ice cream, and cheering on the Twins, Vikings, and Gophers.
+Charlie and Karen have three daughters and enjoy spending time outdoors, eating ice cream, and cheering on the Twins, Vikings, and Gophers.